rinovan18/dropsolid/readme/theming/readme.md

 - Layout: where you can choose a template (as mentioned before when talking about the homepage)
-- Layout Settings: you can add extrea classes (separated by a space), this is handy when making overview pages.
+- Layout Settings: you can add extra classes (separated by a space), this is handy when making overview pages.
 It is used by the advanced product and job features.

 ### Overviews

-By default, most overviews are built using the (Landing) Page content type and by placing a View into it (using the Overview paragraph).
-However, you can make a separate Page Manager page, specifically for the overview of a content type.

-In that case, you would need to:
-- Make a new (Landing) Page with your overview in it
-  - Adding new overviews to the dropdown involves a bit of custom coding.
-  This should be covered in the 'development' part of the readme's.
-If not, you can check any Feature module (eg. dropsolid_blog) for their 'basic' .module file to see how it works.
-Either make a custom module, or add this functionality in dropsolid_core for your content type views
-- Find the node UUID for that page
-  - surf to your page's devel page using /admin/content -> operations (dropdown)
-  - go to tab Devel -> Render -> Variable to find & copy the UUID
-- edit the node view in Page manager
-- Add variant (top right)
-- Use Type Panels, select context and Selection criteria
-- Leave Context as-is
-- Add a condition to the Selection criteria
-  - pick Node UUID
-  - fill in the UUID you copied earlier
-- Save
-- Drag your new variant ABOVE the Page variant so it gets picked by Drupal first
+See the info in the 'development' readme for making your own views, how to add them to the homepage or adding them to a Page.

 ### Details